‘Error Prevention (All)’ requires a website to check, confirm and allow reversal of pages that require users to submit information.

 If a process results in the submission of information, at least of of the following is true:

-- All data input submissions are reversible; or
+- submissions are reversible;

 Free Developer Resources

-Join over 2,000 accessibility fans and get free developer resources like WCAG 2.0 Checklists and a sample from my book.
+Join over 3,700 subscribers on my weekly web accessibility email and get free developer resources like WCAG Checklists and special offers.

-Over 250 people just like you have learned more about WCAG 2.0 with my guidebook.
+Over 600 developers like you have learned more about the Web Content Accessibility Guidelines with my guidebook.